Robert E. Lee: A Life

 Allen C. Guelzo, a three-time Lincoln Prize winner and senior research scholar at the Council of Humanities at Princeton University, is the author of Robert E. Lee: A Life.
-David M. Rubenstein (moderator), co-founder and co-executive chairman of the Carlyle Group, is the author of numerous books, including The American Experiment: Dialogues on a Dream.
+David M. Rubenstein (moderator), co-founder and co-chairman of the Carlyle Group, is the author of numerous books, including The American Experiment: Dialogues on a Dream.

 The Robert H. Smith Auditorium at the New-York Historical Society, 170 Central Park West, New York, NY 10024

 Unable to attend in person?
 Join us via livestream!
 Livestream access: $30 (Members $20)

 The day before the program, we will contact all registered attendees with instructions on how to view the livestream.
 If you do not receive a message, please check your spam folder.
 Subject to availability, livestreaming tickets will be available via online purchase up until the program start time.

 By phone: Contact our Call Center at (212) 485-9268 from 9 am–5 pm daily.

 Online: Click on the orange “Buy Tickets” button.

 In person: Purchase tickets on site at the admissions desk during Museum hours.